ByteDance-Seed/seed-oss/README.md

 - "*" indicates that the results in this column are presented in the format of "reproduced_results (reported_results_if_any)".
 Some results have been omitted due to the failure of the evaluation run.
 </sup><br/><sup>
 - The results of Gemma3-27B are sourced directly from its technical report.
 </sup><br/><sup>
+- The results of ArcAGI-V2 were measured on the official training set, which was not involved in the training process.
+</sup><br/><sup>
 - Generation configs for Seed-OSS-36B-Instruct: temperature=1.1, top_p=0.95.
 Specifically, for Taubench, temperature=1, top_p=0.7.
 </sup><br/><sup>